| INTRODUCTION · PROGRAMS · NEWS · HARDWARE · DOCUMENTS · DOWNLOAD · MISCELLANEOUS · LINKS |

 To add a USB serial adaptor to the slug you'll need to install some

 extra kernel module packages.
-To find out which, under Linux look at the output of the dmesg command,
+To find out which, under Linux look at the output of the dmesg

 it should give you some clues.
 Mine ends with